Krokop/cv/index.md

 ### Summary
 Here are some thoughts which describe me as a person:
 * More time on design - less time on debug.
-* Project/Team goals are more important than personal.
+* Team goals are more important than personal.
 * Company culture build processes and not vice-versa.